ZachariBarnes/Rouge1/README.md

 2/3 enemies have death animations and will leave a corpse on the battlefield.
 Camera will also follow the player

+All Art is from https://opengameart.org/ Additional Credits to artists can be found in the credits.txt file

 Feel free to use or modify any of my code for your own projects.
 Let me know if you have any questions at ZachariBarnes@yahoo.com Enjoy